stdcout1/datacrunchingschoolfinal/README.md

 reads data using csv module (i think i might have used pandas in one)
 then complies it into a graph using numpy and matplot libs
-has a gui for selection of dates
+has a gui for selection of dates also some extra tasks i was assiged. here to keep safe